Shyla27/pig-dice/README.md

 By SHYLA_B

-###Description
+## Description

-###Tech used
+## Tech used

-###Bugs
-###BDD
+JAVASCRIPT
+CSS
+HTML
+JQUERY
+BOOTSTRAP

+## Bugs
+I did not experience any major bugs
+### BDD
-##Behavior Driven Development
+## Behavior Driven Development
 it has a die that has number 1 to 6.
-Player one rolls die until either until he/she gets a one or decides to hold.
+Player 1 starts by clicking on the roll dice button,until he/she gets a 1 or decides to hold.
-Player two rolls die until either until he/she gets a one or decides to hold.
+Player 2 then rolls dice until  he/she gets a one or decides to hold.
-It checks the first player to reach 100.
-The first to reach 100 wins.
+This continues until one of the players scores 100.
+He/She becomes the winner automatically.
-Displays a winning message on the winning side.
+Winning message is then diplayed on the winners side.
+Click on new game to play again. s
-###Setup/Installation Requirements
+### Setup/Installation Requirements
-You will need a browser to run this site.
+You will need a browser to run this site.Most prefered google chrome or firefox.
-Technologies Used
-HTML CSS javascript jquery bootstraps

 ###Support and contact details
 Feel free to contact me incase of anything via +254 740902027 or sheilabernicew@gmail.com